The 7 Most Jaw-Dropping Helicopter Demos at 2025 Shows – Including One That Flies Inverted

 Aircraft: Sikorsky S-70A-42 Black Hawk

-Why jaw-dropping: The Austrian Black Hawk team pushes this medium-lift platform through maneuvers that reveal capabilities beyond typical utility missions.
-Bank angles and pitch attitudes that would concern American Army crews are standard demonstration fare.
+The Austrian Black Hawk team pushes this medium-lift platform through maneuvers that would make American Army crews nervous.
+Bank angles and pitch attitudes that seem reckless are standard demonstration fare for these guys.
+Genuinely aggressive flying.

 2025 appearances: European shows, occasional North American visits